Get Discounts with our Digital Tourist Discount Pass

 “All Indonesia” Arrival Card — What It Is & How to Use It

 Indonesia has introduced a single digital entry form called All Indonesia.
-It combines immigration, customs, and health declarations into one online process, replacing separate forms like SATUSEHAT (health) and e-CD (customs).
-This page explains what it is, who needs it, and how to complete it.
+It combines arrival information in one online process, and may include immigration, customs, and health-related sections depending on your travel profile and current requirements.
+This page explains what it is, who it applies to, and how to complete it.

 Key Facts for Foreign Visitors

-• Complete the form within 3 days before arrival (ideally ~72 hours).
+- Complete the form within 3 days before arrival (ideally within ~72 hours).
+Always follow the timing shown on the official portal.

-• After submission you receive a QR code by email; show it at immigration and customs.
+- After submission you receive (or are shown) a QR code.
+Save it (screenshot or email) so you can show it when requested at immigration and customs.

 Steps to Complete the Arrival Card

-2. Select English and choose Foreign Visitor, then enter the required details:
+- Select English and choose Foreign Visitor (or the appropriate traveler category).

-• Travel details: arrival/departure dates; enter your e-Visa, ITAS, or KITAP number if applicable.
+- Travel and VISA details: arrival/departure dates; enter your e-Visa, ITAS, or KITAP number if applicable.

-3. Submit the form to receive your QR code by email.
+- Submit the form and save your QR code (screenshot is usually sufficient).

-4. On arrival, present the QR code (on your phone or printed) together with your passport.
+- On arrival, present the QR code when requested at the customs (on your phone or printed).

 What the Card Does (and Doesn’t) Do